Models of Contaminant Migration:

 1. Precipitation/adsorption:

-2. The solute runs into a "trap" for some chemical component, i.e. the solute migrates into an area in which that component precipitates (or adsorbes to a larger degree than outside that region).
+The solute runs into a "trap" for some chemical component A, i.e. the solute migrates into an area in which component A precipitates (or adsorbes to a larger degree than outside that region).

 • form soluble complexes with A, thus "dissolving" the precipitate of A or